Articles

 Raymond Washington

-In August 1979, a car of people Washington knew pulled up and a passenger shot him.
-Some believe they wanted him out others believed he was murdered for killings committed by another Crip member.
+In August 1979, as a car with people Washington knew pulled up, a passenger shot him.
+Some believe the Crips wanted him out and others believed it was the result of a revenge for a killing committed by another Crip.
 There were no arrests.

 Williams Trial